 While the events API has many useful events that are sometimes the only way to see serious issues in your cluster, it also contains many events that are mostly just noise.
 Generally speaking, you can ignore any events that are of type Normal.
 These events are usually just informational and will describe pods starting and stopping, health check failures (usually while pods are starting), and the extremely generic Backoff event occurs alongside many other events for specific failures.

-To exclude Normal events from the results when using the events API, just filter them out using the --field-selector as before.
+To exclude Normal events from the results when using the events API, just filter them out using the

 kubectl get events --field-selector type!=Normal